StructuralNeurobiologyLab/SyConn/docs/skeletons.md

 # Skeletons
-Skeletons are a sparse representation of the segmentation underlying a `SegmentationObjects` or `SuperSegmentationObjects`.
-Currently base-skeleton are stored on
+Skeletons are a sparse representation of the segmentation underlying a `SegmentationObjects` (usually cellular SV) or `SuperSegmentationObjects` (usually cellular SSVs).
-`SegmentationObject`-level and then stitched and pruned when they are combined for a `SuperSegmentationObject` (see section 'Reskeletonization').
+Currently base-skeleton are stored on `SegmentationObject`-level and then stitched and pruned when they are combined for a `SuperSegmentationObject` (see section 'Skeletonization').
 Skeletons can serve as basis for collecting skeleton-node based statistics/features to classifiy spines, cell compartments and cell types (see section 'Skeleton-based classification')

-## Reskeletonization
+## Skeletonization of SSVs
+### Prerequisites
+* Initialized SuperSegmentationDataset ([SSD](super_segmentation_datasets.md) of SVs)
+* SV skeletons (TODO: add reskeletonization workflow)

-In order to reskeletonize SuperSuperVoxel (SSV), which are created as `SuperSegmentationObjects` with the corresponding working directory (PATH_TO_WORKING_DIR) and their unique ID (SSV_ID).
+[SSVs](super_segmentation_objects.md) can be initialized by calling `SuperSegmentationObjects` with the corresponding working directory
+(PATH_TO_WORKING_DIR) and their unique ID (SSV_ID)

 Based on these and given the skeletons for every SV part of it, one can reskeletonize this SSV by calling: